Keith Famie: Survivor: The Australian Outback

-Post-Survivor career
+Post-Survivor culinary and television career

 Famie wrote another cookbook Famie's Adventures in Cooking, released in March 2001 by Sleeping Bear Press and named after his Detroit-produced series.
 He hosted Food Network's eight-episode special series Taste the Adventure, which aired on June 17–24, 2001.
 That same year, he received two round-trip tickets to China during his appearance in The Rosie O'Donnell Show and wrote another cookbook Yes I Can Cook Rice ... and So Can You, released in late October 2001.
 He also wrote a 2003 cookbook You Really Haven't Been There Until You've Eaten the Food, co-authored by a Detroit Free Press wine columnist Chris Kassel and imprinted by Clarkson Potter.

 Famie also appeared in another Food Network series Keith Famie's Adventures, which debuted on January 7, 2002, and ran thirty-two episodes.
 (Note: The preceding Food Network special Keith Famie's African Adventure aired on November 12, 2001.)
 He also appeared in a WXYZ-TV series Our Story Of, which covered various communities, such as Greek Americans, Arab Americans, and Italian Americans.

-Famie declined to appear on Survivor: All-Stars (2004) in order to care for his ailing non-biological father, a World War II veteran suffering from Alzheimer's disease until his death on December 3, 2003.
-Amid the All-Stars filming, Famie ran a course with a disabled nine-year-old male leukemia patient for sixteen hours and twenty-six minutes at the Ironman Triathlon in Kona, Hawaii, on October 18, 2003, for charity to the Leukemia & Lymphoma Society.
+Famie declined to appear on Survivor: All-Stars (2004) in order to care for his ailing non-biological, adoptive father, a World War II veteran suffering from Alzheimer's disease until the veteran's death on December 3, 2003.
+Famie ran a course with a disabled nine-year-old male leukemia patient for sixteen hours and twenty-six minutes at the Ironman Triathlon in Kona, Hawaii, on October 18, 2003, for charity to the Leukemia & Lymphoma Society.